Collect and store iPad devices at year-end

 Audio: Teachers make sure the headphone jack isn’t obstructed and check that the volume control and audio work.

-Battery: Teachers check that the charge level is between 40 and 70 percent before turning off each device and storing it.
+Battery: Teachers check that the charge level is between 40 and 70 per cent before turning off each device and storing it.

 Location: Teachers determine a secure location to store equipment.

-Disconnect the cart from the power outlet.
+Disconnect the trolley from the power point.

 Make sure each iPad is turned off.

-Document the lock codes, and store all documentation.
+Document the lock codes and store all documentation.